JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 We have three major DomWrapper's: `DomFixedWrapper<T>` redirecting calls to `GenericDomValue<T>`, `DomStringWrapper` redirecting calls to string accessors of `GenericDomValue`, and `DomCollectionWrapper` that gets/sets values of the first element of the given `GenericDomValue` collection.
 Some controls (those having a text field as part of itself) take additional boolean constructor parameter — _commitOnEveryChange_, whose meaning is evident from the name.
 We don't recommend using it anywhere except small dialogs, because committing on every change slows down the system significantly.

 Most often these controls are created by `DomUIFactory.createControl(GenericDomValue)`.
-This method understands which control to create by using DOM reflection (`GenericInfo`, as you probably remember).
+This method understands which control to create by using DOM reflection (`DomGenericInfo`, as you probably remember).
 But sometimes you may want to create the controls directly.
 So let's look at the simple controls more closely.

 ##### BooleanControl
 It allows you to edit boolean values.
 The control is bound to `JCheckBox`.